 I managed to find company in Tavira, so it was only when I hit Porto that I had to actively figure out most of my meals on my own.
 I stayed in a lovely private room at the Poets Inn, which was an amazing place to kickback at the end of the day but didn’t give me that much chance to meet new people – the private room was in a separate building from the rest of the hostel and they didn’t organize any of their own tours.
 I did join a bunch of other walking tours and made some friends then, but somehow at mealtimes I was mostly on my own.

-Here’s why I find dining solo a pleasure… and a peril:
+Here’s why I find dining solo both a pleasure and a peril:

 Pleasure – Eating whenever I wanted to